-The Best Sledding, Tubing & Snow Play Spots Within Two Hours of Sacramento
+The Best Spots for Sledding, Tubing and Snow Play Near Sacramento

-The state of California operates 18 snow parks, from Sierra County to as far south as Fresno.
-More than a half dozen are within a two-hour drive of Sacramento.
-These are protected areas with groomed runs, parking, and, in many cases, restrooms.
+If you’re looking for a designated snow play area, head to one of the 18 parks operated by the state of California.
+More than half are within driving distance from Sacramento, offering groomed runs, parking, and in many cases, restrooms.
 Permits are required and can be ordered online or purchased at nearby vendor locations for $15 a day or $40 for a season pass.

 The California Sno-Parks closest to Sacramento include Donner Summit Sno-Park, Echo Lake Sno-Park, Blackwood Canyon Sno-Park, Taylor Creek Sno-Park, Iron Mountain Sno-Park and Hope Valley Sno-Park.
 Most allow for general snow play, tubing, sledding and cross-country skiing.
 Blackwood Canyon, Hope Valley and Iron Mountain also allow snowmobiling.
 Note there are no rentals at California Sno-Parks, so bring your own equipment!

-Just an hour and a half from Sacramento, Soda Springs Mountain Resort is best known for its skiing and snowboarding.
-But they also have several options for snow play and tubing.
+Just an hour and a half from Sacramento, Soda Springs Mountain Resort is best known for its skiing and snowboarding, but they also have several options for snow play and tubing.
 Tube Town features groomed runs — up to 10, to be exact — plus a 400-foot lift so you don’t have to haul your tube up the hill yourself.
 For younger kids, Planet Kids has a snowy playground and plenty of space to roam.
-Tickets start at $25 and include tube rental (no personal tubes or sleds permitted).
+One ticket gets you access to all of their snow play areas and includes tube rentals and lift tickets.
+Note that there are no on-site ticket purchases; all tickets must be purchased online ahead of time.
+Best of all, they make their own snow so you don’t have to depend on Mother Nature.

-Just over an hour from Sacramento in Placer County, the Nyack Snow Park is an easy option for a day of snow play.
+What started as a makeshift spot for snow play on the way to Tahoe is now a full-fledged snow play area.
+Located just an hour from Sacramento in Placer County, the Nyack Snow Park is an easy option for a day of snow play.
 Gentle hills and rolling, snow-covered paths make it perfect for young children.
-No rentals are available, so bring your own, or pick up a plastic saucer or sled (even mittens!) at the neighboring gas station.
+No rentals are available, so bring your own, or pick up a plastic saucer or sled (or a cup of hot cocoa!) at the neighboring gas station.
 Parking is $25, otherwise there’s no cost to play.

-Just off I-80 near Soda Springs, Kingvale Resort is a no-frills spot to enjoy a little snow play.
-You can bring your own sled or buy one there and race down one of several groomed runs.
+Kingvale Resort is a laid-back spot to enjoy a day on the snow.
+Located just off I-80 near Soda Springs, it offers 12 different groomed runs, plus a small hill for the littlest ones and a snow play area.
+You can bring your own sled or buy one there.
 Need some snow gear?
 You can also buy gloves, hats, snow pants and snow boots as well.
-Parking is $20 per day (cash only) plus $25 per person for entry to the snow park.
+Parking is $20 per day plus $25 per person for entry to the snow park.
+Note: for safety reasons, they do not allow inflatable tubes.